Cinematographers have one of the most essential jobs in any film production: bringing a director's vision to life.

-Shoot a music-inspired project on HD video.
+Shoot a 2-3 minute montage project with music on HD digital video.

 Learn foundation aesthetics of photography and cinematography.

-Learn the fundamentals of shooting16mm film production.
+Learn the fundamentals of shooting 16mm film production.

 Explore the benefits and limitations of 16mm film production.

 Learn the fundamentals of interior and exterior lighting for 16mm and HD video.

 Expand the aesthetic and creative application of cinematography skills.

 Develop understanding of the cinematographer and director collaboration.

 The hands-on course covers a wide range of cameras and lenses; with lessons related to managing the camera as a piece of gear as well as an artist's tool.